PerfectoMobileSA/Samples/README.md

-Refer to README.md into each individual folders for steps to execute sample scripts.
+Refer to README.md of each individual folders for steps to execute sample scripts.